GillesBareilles/StructuredProximalOperators.jl/README.md

 WIP: get a first order development of the singular value decomposition, to be used to derive the riemannian hessian component of lnuclear regularizer.
 See `svd_development.jl` file.

 ### Monday 22nd june:
-Svd development and nuclear regularizer second order fixed.
+- Svd development and nuclear regularizer second order fixed.
+- Slope detection implemented.
+Review of test threshold parameters for regression would be good.

+TODO:
+- properly test first and second order devs (tangent space, symmetry, slopes) for regularizers / conversion functions.